Protein targeting: Signal peptides

 After a protein has reached its destination, the signal peptide is generally cleaved by a signal peptidase.
 Consequently, most mature proteins do not contain signal peptides.
 While most signal peptides are found at the N-terminal, in peroxisomes the targeting sequence is located on the C-terminal extension.
 Unlike signal peptides, signal patches are composed by amino acid residues that are discontinuous in the primary sequence but become functional when folding brings them together on the protein surface.
 Unlike most signal sequences, signal patches are not cleaved after sorting is complete.
-In addition to intrinsic signaling sequences, protein modifications like glycosylation can also induce targeting to specific intracellular or extra cellular regions.
+In addition to intrinsic signaling sequences, protein modifications like glycosylation can also induce targeting to specific intracellular or extracellular regions.

 Protein translocation

 Since the translation of mRNA into protein by a ribosome takes place within the cytosol, proteins destined for secretion or a specific organelle must be translocated.
 This process can occur during translation, known as co-translational translocation, or after translation is complete, known as post-translational translocation.